Note

 data1.index = pd.date_range(data.index[0], periods=len(data1), freq="D")

-mon_data = data1.resample('M').mean()
+mon_data = data1.resample('ME').mean()

 data_np = np.full(shape=(12, nyrs), fill_value=np.nan)